SylphAI-Inc/AdalFlow/README.md

 **Our opinions:**

-We are very opinionated but we ground our opinions on RAG adapters.
+We are very opinionated but we ground our opinions on best practices.
 Here are some of our unique opinions:
-- LLM is a "text-in-text-out" model, we will never use model provider's APIs that manipulate our prompts.
+- LLM is a "text-in-text-out" model, we will never use model provider's APIs that manipulate our input prompts and output text.
 Two examples are OpenAI's 'role', 'function call', 'json output mode'.
 The problem with this: our prompt cannot be directly adapted to other LLM providers and we lose transparency, adding more uncontrollable variables to our system.
 - Generally, we put all `prompts` together instead of separating them into multiple strings or variables.
-We are able to do so using the `jinja2` templating engine, which can easily take in variables and customize or add comments to the whole prompt system.
+We are able to do so using the `jinja2` templating engine, which can easily take in variables and customize or add comments to the whole prompt.

 # Structure
 ## Foundation